Deep & Bright

-Orange and spice give way to blackberry-like sweetness and a floral aftertaste.
+Orange and spice give way to a honey-like sweetness and a bright aftertaste.

-For every pound of Project Congo Muungano sold, we donate $1 to On the Ground's Project Congo for gender equity and expanding the role of women in regional coffee production.
+For every pound of Project Congo Muungano sold, we donate $1 to On the Ground's Project Congo for gender equity and the expansion of the role of women in regional coffee production.

 Wet Fermentation, Soak, 14-Day Raised Bed Drying

 Kalihi, Southern Kivu